ibm-cloud-docs/citrix-netscaler-vpx/netscaler-vpx-high-availability-setup.md

 Load balancers are used to balance traffic over multiple application servers to improve performance and stability in a scalable application.
 Yet, a single load balancer is a single point of failure.
 Avoid this by configuring a High Availability (HA) {{site.data.keyword.vpx_full}} pair.
 Configuring an HA pair requires two Netscaler VPX servers.
 The secondary server steps in to continue load balancing should the primary fail.
 {: shortdesc}

-The SNIP (SubNet IP) is the IP seen by the load balanced servers as the source IP of the requests (connections) made to the VIP (Virtual IP) of the Netscaler VPX.
+The SNIP (SubNet IP) is the IP seen by the load-balanced servers as the source IP of the requests (connections) made to the VIP (Virtual IP) of the Netscaler VPX.
 Normally, in an HA pair setup, the SNIP does not change, but it is possible for it to do so during a failover event.
 When the two Netscalers are in the same subnet, it is possible for the SNIP of the secondary Netscaler VPX to change to the SNIP originally used by the primary Netscaler VPX.
 This will not cause any confusion for the servers handling the request.

 For an HA configuration, both NetScalers must be in the same VLAN and on the same subnet.